waldendavid/shortenerapp/README.md

   * HTTP methods using controller and Postman.
   * Linux - deepening knowledge about the terminal.

-## What i should to learn and improve
+## What I should to learn and improve

   * Posibilities of Spring Boot,
   * Developing views, also HTTP,